kitakar5525/note-linux-on-surface-3/README.md

 - What is working IF you apply patch(es) to kernel
   - Battery status reading
     - [[v3] platform/x86: surface3_power: MSHW0011 rev-eng implementation - Patchwork](https://patchwork.kernel.org/patch/10584079/).
 On above kernel 4.20, maybe you can also build only this module, not whole kernel (not tested).
+Or,
     - use jakeday [repository](https://github.com/jakeday/linux-surface)

 - What is NOT working